Center Update

 The Werth Industry Academic Fellowship Program

-The Werth Family Foundation Endowed Nanotechnology Industry Academic Fellowship (IAF) program within the Connecticut State College and Universities Center for Nanotechnology (CNT) provides undergraduate and graduate students with the opportunity to conduct team-based interdisciplinary industry-motivated research in sustainability challenges using nano and quantum technologies.
+The Werth Family Foundation Endowed Nanotechnology Industry Academic Fellowship (IAF) program within the Connecticut State College and Universities Center for Quantum and Nanotechnology (QNT) provides undergraduate and graduate students with the opportunity to conduct team-based interdisciplinary industry-motivated research in sustainability challenges using nano and quantum technologies.

 Full-time: June 1, 2026 – July 27, 2026